aave/aave-debt-swap/README.md

 struct FlashParams {
-    address flashLoanAsset; // the asset to flashloan(collateralAsset) uint256 flashLoanAmount; // the amount to flashloan equivalent to the debt to be repaid address user; // the user wanting to swap the collateral to repay debt PermitInput flashLoanAssetPermit; // the permit for flashLoanAsset's aToken for flashLoanAmount }
+    address flashLoanAsset; // the asset to flashloan(collateralAsset) uint256 flashLoanAmount; // the amount to flashloan equivalent to the debt to be repaid }
 ```